Quantum Chameleons: Introduction

 \section{Introduction}

 A wealth of Dark Energy models involve a scalar field with an extremely low mass which plays a role on cosmological scales~\cite{Brax:2013ida}, explaining the accelerated expansion of the Universe.
-At shorter distances, such as the Solar System scale, some mechanism must take place to suppress the long-range force induced by the new scalar, since such scenario would be otherwise excluded by stringent experimental tests~\cite{Bertotti:2003rm,Williams:2012nc}.
-A screening mechanism of the long-range force can naturally occur as a result of the scalar coupling to matter.
-Indeed, whenever the local matter density is high enough with respect to the other scales of the problem, the pro\-perties of the scalar (mass or couplings) tend to change in the local environment and, typically, the scalar tends to get invisible where one could observe it~\cite{Khoury:2003aq,Khoury:2003rn}.
-We will refer to any scalar with such property as a \textit{chameleon} field.
-For instance in the symmetron model \cite{Pietroni:2005pv,Olive:2007aj,Hinterbichler:2010es} screening occurs mainly as the coupling to matter decreases with an increasing matter density.
-The existence of chameleon fields can be tested by laboratory experiments, for instance by neutrons \cite{Brax:2011hb} or atomic spectroscopy \cite{Burrage:2015lya}.
+At shorter distances, such as the Solar System scale, screening mechanisms must take place to suppress the long-range force induced by the new scalar, since such scenario would be otherwise excluded by stringent experimental tests~\cite{Bertotti:2003rm,Williams:2012nc}.
+Screening mechanisms of the long-range force can naturally occur as a result of the scalar coupling to matter.
+Indeed, whenever the local matter density is high enough with respect to the other scales of the problem, the pro\-perties of the scalar (mass or couplings) tend to change in the local environment and, typically, the scalar tends to get invisible where one could observe it~\cite{Khoury:2003aq,Khoury:2003rn,Brax:2004qh,Brax:2010kv}.
+We will refer to any scalar with such property as a \textit{chameleon-like} field (and will sometimes use only ``chameleon'' for short).
+For instance for the original chameleon model the mass of the field increases in dense environments whilst in the symmetron model \cite{Pietroni:2005pv,Olive:2007aj,Hinterbichler:2010es} screening occurs as the coupling to matter decreases with an increasing matter density.
+The existence of chameleon-like fields can be tested by laboratory experiments, for instance by neutrons \cite{Brax:2011hb,Jenke:2014yel,Lemmel:2015kwa, Cronenberg:2018qxf} or atomic spectroscopy \cite{Burrage:2015lya,Jaffe:2016fsh}.
 The pressure between two parallel plates is also suited to test the potential presence of chameleons \cite{Brax:2007vm,Brax:2010xx} which could become within reach in the near future \cite{Almasi:2015zpa}.

-The effects of chameleon fields are typically treated in a classical approximation.
-However at short enough distances -- such as the submicron scale in the E\"otwash experiment \cite{Adelberger:2006dh}, a quantum treatment of the chameleon mechanism becomes mandatory.
-In this work we develop the formalism to describe ``quantum chameleons'' and present some of its consequences.
-The formalism also sheds new light on the quantum field theory calculation of the Casimir pressure in its various regimes.
+The effects of chameleon-like fields are typically treated in a classical approximation.
+However at short enough distances -- such as the submicron scale in the E\"ot-Wash experiment \cite{Adelberger:2006dh}, a quantum treatment of the chameleon mechanism becomes mandatory.
+In this work we develop the formalism to describe ``quantum chameleons'' and present some of its consequences. { The formalism also sheds new light on the quantum field theory calculation of the Casimir pressure in its various regimes, providing for instance the general quantum pressure interpolating between the Casimir and the Casimir-Polder limits.